sykosyber/sykosyber/README.md

 ---

-### What I build

-Instruments for thinking: environments for reading, writing, analysis, and research.

----

 ### Selected work

 Most of my code is in the [SyberLabs](https://github.com/SyberLabs) org, which I build with [Seth Carlson](https://github.com/sdcarlson).
 We both work across all of these.